shermanlo77/cptimeseries/README.md

 ## Multiple Locations Scripts
 * `script/isle_of_man`
-    * Training set: 1980-1989 inclusive
-    * Test set: 1990-1999 inclusive
-* `script/wales_10`
-    * Training set: 1980-1989 inclusive
-    * Test set: 1990-1999 inclusive
-* `script/wales_10_20`
     * Training set: 1990-1999 inclusive
+    * Test set: 2000-2009 inclusive
+    * Uses [`multiprocessing.Pool`](https://docs.python.org/3/library/multiprocessing.html) for parallel computation by default
+* `script/wales_5_20`
+    * Training set: 1995-1999 inclusive
     * Test set: 2000-2019 inclusive
-* `script/wales_20_20`
-    * Training set: 1979-1999 inclusive
-    * Test set: 2000-2019 inclusive
+    * Uses [`mpi4py.futures.MPIPoolExecutor`](https://mpi4py.readthedocs.io/en/stable/mpi4py.futures.html) for parallel computation by default

+Run the script `downscale.py` to do MCMC sampling.
+Afterwards, run the script `downscale_forecast.py` to do forecast.

-For the Wales dataset, use `mpiexec -n 8 python3 -m mpi4py.futures downscale.py` to use 8 threads for example.
+Both scripts use parallel computation.
+For the the Isle of Man, the use of `python3` on its own is fine.
+For the Wales dataset which uses [`mpi4py.futures.MPIPoolExecutor`](https://mpi4py.readthedocs.io/en/stable/mpi4py.futures.html), use `mpiexec -n 8 python3 -m mpi4py.futures downscale.py` to use 8 threads for example.

-Run the script `downscale.py` and `dual.py` to do MCMC sampling without/with model field sampling respectively.
-Afterwards, run the script `downscale_forecast.py` and/or `dual_forecast.py` to do forecast sampling without/with model field sampling respectively.

 The options may be provided which may be useful for development or debugging purposes.
 The following examples are provided: